9 Most Popular Diamond Shapes for Engagement Rings in 2023

 The pear-shaped diamond's sharp, pointed end is prone to banging and chipping.
 It also causes a range of inconveniences, such as getting entangled in hair and fabric.
 You must be cautious about how and where you wear these diamonds.
 However, adding a V-shaped prong to the pointed edge helps solve this problem.

 If you desire a pear-shaped diamond, do not settle for anything less than the best quality.
-Low-clarity diamonds fashioned in this shape will exhibit their inclusions easily.
+Low-clarity diamonds fashioned in this shape will easily exhibit inclusions.

 Known for their elegance, Marquise cut diamonds are elongating and flossy.
-The marquise shape emphasizes the stone's size and makes fingers look longer and slenderer.
+The marquise shape emphasizes the stone's size, making fingers look longer and slenderer.

 Marquise diamonds, like round diamonds, also feature 58 facets.
 The crown features 33 facets, while the sides and pavilions feature 25 facets each.
 All these facets combine to make for the brilliant illumination of light.